k-shiroma-code/Heart-Disease-ML-Project/README.md

 # Heart Disease Dataset Analysis

-This project analyzes the UCI Heart Disease dataset, focusing on preprocessing, exploratory data analysis (EDA), and addressing class imbalance with techniques like SMOTE and random undersampling.
-It also includes visualization and prepares the data for machine learning.
+This project explores heart disease prediction using the UCI dataset, focusing on preprocessing, class imbalance correction, and model evaluation to improve predictive accuracy.

 ---